MonolithInd/update-fw-BC/README.md

 2.0 FIREWALL REQUIREMENTS
 -------------------------
-This script only creates a table and fills it with IP address blocks It is up to the user to have a perminent rule that points to the table in your firewall.
+This script only creates a table and fills it with IP address blocks.
+It is up to the user to have a perminent rule that points to the table in your firewall.
 In IPFW the table is a number, in PF a name, in iptables it's either a named chain or a set.
 See below for examples on